Vopaaz/learning-utility/docs/source/content/checkpoints.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the variables or objects you watched have changed, for example, the data or the parameter for the sklearn transformer, code in the with-statement will be executed to retrieve the correct result.
+If the variables or objects you watched have changed, for example, the data or the parameter for the scikit-learn transformer, code in the with-statement will be executed to retrieve the correct result.

 For instance, if you replace ``pca = PCA(20)`` with ``pca = PCA(50)`` and